Compliance

 Compliance Promotion System and Standards of Conduct

-In addition, the Ethics and Anticorruption Policy has been established as a subordinate policy under the CSR Policy with the aim of improving compliance awareness by each officer and employee and to clarify the values and code of conduct to be shared.
-This policy is also applicable to subsidiaries in Japan and overseas and is translated into the local language of each group company to be distributed to all officers and employees
+The Ethics and Anticorruption Policy has been established as a subordinate policy under the CSR Policy with the aim of improving the awareness of compliance by each officer and employee and to clarify the values and code of conduct for sharing.
+This policy is also applicable to subsidiaries in Japan and overseas and is translated into the local language of each group company for distribution to all officers and employees.

 Compliance Committee Diagram